Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Related Work

 \paragraph{Robust RL.} The goal of robust RL is to find a policy that maximizes returns in the worst-case environments.
-Early work in the control and operations research community~\cite{khalil1996robust,nilim2005robust,iyengar2005robust, lim2013reinforcement} and RL community~\cite{bagnell2001solving, morimoto2005robust, mannor2012lightning, tamar2014scaling, garcia2015comprehensive} focused on linear or finite systems.
-Prior work designs deep RL algorithms that are robust against a variety of adversarial attacks, including attacks on the dynamics~\cite{rajeswaran2016epopt, derman2018soft, mankowitz2019robust, jiang2021monotonic}, observations~\cite{pattanaik2017robust, huang2017adversarial,lin2017tactics, behzadan2017vulnerability, russo2019optimal, zhang2020robust, zhang2021robust}, and actions~\cite{pinto2017robust, gleave2019adversarial, tessler2019action,tan2020robustifying}.
-Treating the robust RL problem as a POMDP, rather than an MDP (as done in most prior work), unlocks a key capability for RL agents, because agents can use their memory to identify the hidden states of the current adversarial environment, although previous work~\cite{rajeswaran2016epopt, jiang2021monotonic} only train Markovian policies on POMDPs.
-While some work find memory-based policies are more robust to the adverarial attacks than Markovain policies~\cite{russo2019optimal, zhang2021robust}, they train these baselines in a single MDP without adversaries, which differs from our training setting where the recurrent model-free RL can have access to a set of MDPs.
+Prior work designs deep RL algorithms that are robust against perturbations to the dynamics~\cite{khalil1996robust,bagnell2001solving, nilim2005robust, morimoto2005robust, derman2018soft,rajeswaran2016epopt,mankowitz2019robust,jiang2021monotonic}, observations~\cite{lin2017tactics,pattanaik2017robust, huang2017adversarial, wang2019robust}, and actions~\cite{pinto2017robust, gleave2019adversarial, tessler2019action}.
+Treating the robust RL problem as a POMDP, rather than an MDP (as done in most prior work), unlocks a key capability: using memory to identify the hidden state within a single episode.
+While some work find memory-based policies are more robust to adversarial attacks than Markovian policies~\cite{russo2019optimal, zhang2021robust}, they train these baselines in a single MDP without adversaries.
+In contrast, we will train recurrent model-free RL on a distribution of MDPs.